Department of History

 HISTORY 40B.
 Nineteenth-Century U.S.: Crisis and Expansion.
 4 Units.

-Explores the transformation of American society, economy, and politics during the nineteenth century.
+Explores the transformation of American society, economy, and politics during the 19th century.
 Topics include industrial revolution, slavery, antislavery, women's rights, reform movements, Civil War and Reconstruction, immigration and ethnicity, and cultural and social transformation.

 Prerequisite: Satisfaction of the UC Entry Level Writing requirement.